joealden/corum-client/docs/1-analysis.md

 #### Decomposition
 By using [Vue](https://vuejs.org/), I will be able to break the UI down into small, reusable components.
 This allows developers to create large projects while keeping it manageable and maintainable.
+In the case of Corum, it would not be manageable or maintainable to create the whole site in one large file.
+Not only would it be a nightmare to work on, common code and components could not be reused across different pages.

 #### Abstraction
 Also with the aid of [Vue](https://vuejs.org/), I will be able to compose large components from multiple smaller components.
 This means that the complexity of each component can be abstracted away when taking a high level view of the composite components.
+For example, each page of the site will be considered its own component, but it will contain many smaller components such as the navigation component and a main content component.

 #### Pattern matching
-As shown in the [GUI design section](#gui-design), I will attempt to implement search functionality into the navigation part of the application.
-This will require pattern matching.
+I will attempt to implement search functionality into the navigation part of the application, this will require pattern matching.
-Furthermore, as this project will make use of client-side routing with [vue-router](https://nuxtjs.org/api/components-nuxt-link), pattern matching is required to direct the user to the correct page.
+Also, as this project will make use of client-side routing with [vue-router](https://nuxtjs.org/api/components-nuxt-link), pattern matching is required to direct the user to the correct page.
+For example, navigating to `/subforum/:subforum` will render the subforum page component with the data from the path variable `:subforum`

 #### Sorting and searching
 Related to the method above, searching will be used as the subforum navigation will be searchable.
 This will most likely be achieved by using a regex (Regular expression), or a composition of built in javascript string methods.
 Sorting will also be used, as the user will be able to select the order in which they see posts in the sub-forum.
 This will most likely be handled on the server side, as in the end, I will want the subforum post list to be paginated.
 This means that a sort would require a re-fetch from the server, as the client will not have all the data at once.
-Graphcool provides a 'orderBy' parameter in their queries, so it should not be too complex to implement.
+Graphcool provides a 'orderBy' parameter in their queries, so it will not be too complex to implement.

 #### Use of Multiple Programming Paradigms
 ##### Declarative